Reading Academies - Cohort Leader Screener Registration

-- Find your Unique ID on your TEAL Profile: Click Here.
+- Find your Unique ID on your TEAL Profile.
 You will need this ID prior to registering.

-- Window 11 Cohort Leader Screener registration will open on Monday, November 1st through Friday, November 12th at 5pm CST.
+- Cohort Leader Screener registration will open on the first day of the window as per the list above.
 If you are new to the process and need to register please click here Window Screener Registration.

 - Once you complete the registration process, you will receive an email from TEA with information on how to login to your account to access the Screener course.

-- The Window course itself will open on Monday, November 1st.
-You will have 7 consecutive days to complete the course.
+- You will have 7 consecutive days to complete the course (weekends included).
 The seven day countdown will begin from the date and time you register for the course.
 After the seven day window closes you will not have access to any of your materials.